 Credit Checks: About half of all employers conduct credit checks.
 There is a growing concern, however, that using credit checks in pre-employment screening is unfair as it may reflect economic hardship and not simply a poor judgment on the part of the applicant.
 This concern has led several states to restrict employers from using credit checks to make hiring decisions.

 In addition, the Fair Credit Reporting Act (FCRA), requires that employers must have written consent before seeking an applicant or employee’s credit report.
 If they choose not to hire based on the credit report, they must provide a copy of the report and inform the applicant of his or her right to challenge the report.

 School Records: Some employers, especially those hiring for entry-level positions, may request to view academic information, such as a transcript, from applicants.
 That being said, the Family Educational Rights and Privacy Act restricts schools from releasing academic records from being released without the consent of the student.

-Medical Records: The Americans with Disabilities Act (ADA) prohibits employers from requesting an employee’s medical records and discriminating based on a physical or mental impairment.
+Medical Records: The Americans with Disabilities Act (ADA) prohibits employers from requesting an employee’s medical records and discriminating based on physical or mental impairment.
 However, employers are permitted to ask about an applicant’s ability to perform specific job duties.
-The strength of the laws protecting confidentiality of medical records vary from state to state.
+The strength of the laws protecting the confidentiality of medical records varies from state to state.

 While background checks may be an important part of the employment process, employers must take caution in ensuring compliance throughout the background check process.
 There are constantly changing laws and regulations surrounding background checks that employers must be cognizant of, like the Fair And Accurate Credit Transactions Act (FACTA) Disposal Rule.
 This rule says that employers who obtain data about potential employees must properly dispose of that data or ensure that it is protected from unauthorized access or use.
 In addition, background checks put employers at risk of litigation for a variety of claims, including: